By: S.J. Thomason

 Additionally, does it seem reasonable that a tentmaker invent his own tale of Christianity when the rewards of crafting such a story did not exist?
 Paul boasted about his suffering because he truly believed in a greater purpose, which was glorifying Jesus and advancing in heaven.
 Paul suffered great peril, as documented in the books he wrote.
 This suffering occurred after his conversion from a Jewish persecutor of Christians to a Christian persecuted by Jews.

-Paul, the author of thirteen New Testament books, offers one of the most compelling stories of a transformation.
+Paul, the author of between six and thirteen New Testament books, offers one of the most compelling stories of a transformation.
 Paul (known as Saul) was on the road to Damascus in his effort to identify and arrest early Christians for illegal worship.
 “Saul was still breathing out murderous threats against the Lord’s disciples.
 He went to the high priest and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them as prisoners to Jerusalem.
 As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
 He fell to the ground and heard a voice say to him, ‘Saul, Saul, why do you persecute me.’
 ‘Who are you, Lord?’
 Saul asked.
 ‘I am Jesus, whom you are persecuting’ (Acts 9-1-6).
 Paul immediately converted to the Way and became one of its most ardent followers who was beaten, imprisoned, and eventually beheaded all in Jesus’ name.

 In 2 Corinthians 16:26-27, Paul states: “I have been constantly on the move.
 I have been in danger from rivers, in danger from bandits, in danger from my fellow Jews, in danger from Gentiles, in danger in the city, in danger in the country, in danger at sea; and in danger from false believers.
 I have labored and toiled and have often gone without sleep; I have known hunger and thirst and have often gone without food; I have been cold and naked.”
 2 Corinthians 12:10 adds: “That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”
 Clearly, Paul was not living an easy life once he decided to follow Jesus.